First Impressions of the Raynox DCR-250 for Macro Photography

 Forget Autofocus

-Exactly this.
 Unless you are in a studio setting with your camera on a tripod and every element is locked down securely, forget about autofocus.
 Instead, change your focus to manual, set a rough focus distance by twisting the focus ring on your lens and then apply the “rocking method“.
 The rocking method involves gently moving backwards and forwards to achieve sharp focus on your subject.
 It is important to make your movements as subtle as possible, especially whilst working with small focal distances.
 When you have achieved sharp focus via the rocking method, fire off the shutter and capture the photograph.
-The rocking method takes a little practice, but it will quickly become second nature in no time.
-You can also set your camera’s burst mode to high and hold the shutter as you rock backwards and forwards.
-This method is not ideal, as there will likely be a lot of wasted shots, but there may be a handful of sharp shots within the mix.

 Use Higher ISOs

 Don’t be afraid to bump up your ISO.
 If you rely on natural light for your macro photography, you may find that there isn’t enough light throughout certain periods of the day.
-Sunrise and sunset are spectacular times of day for photography, but the light is generally fairly low.
+Sunrise and sunset are spectacular times of day for photography, but the amount of available light is generally fairly low.
 During my initial experience with the Raynox DCR-250, I regularly used ISO values of 800 and above to achieve high enough shutter speeds to produce sharp photographs.
 The phobia of using higher ISOs should be a thing of the past, as most modern-day cameras handle noise incredibly well.
 On top of this, noise-reduction tools in post-production software have improved significantly.

 Set Narrow Apertures